ekoontz/cascalog/README.markdown

 # Acknowledgements

-Cascalog is based off of a very early branch of cascading-clojure project (http://github.com/clj-sys/cascading-clojure).
+Cascalog is based off of a very early branch of [cascading-clojure project](http://github.com/clj-sys/cascading-clojure).
 Special thanks to Bradford Cross and Mark McGranaghan for their work on that project.
 Much of that code appears within Cascalog in either its original form or a modified form.